 I see three main problems with the personal consumption and lifestyle choices arguments.
 First, it seems to me that public attention is a very precious good and that one can think of this as a public attention budget that is quite limited.
 Concentrate too much on actions that have only very minor impact on absolute CO2 emissions and you risk saturating your audience without having much effect.
 It is therefore important that public attention is focused on getting the big political solutions in place and not waste time debating whether or not eating beef is morally justifiable.

 Second, framing the problem as a moral question of personal consumption choices just does not have enough potential to reduce absolute emissions by a significant margin.
 Aviation for example accounts for 2% of global emissions.
-A voluntary consumption cut by rich consumers will not change nearly enough and we have to instead focus on aligning the entire global economy to emit less.
+A voluntary consumption cut by rich consumers will not change nearly enough and we have to instead focus on aligning the entire global economy to emit less, going to net zero at some point this century.

 Third, the current rhetoric of moral arguments often invokes images of catastrophe.
 Tackling climate change is framed as a binary choice between dramatically changing everything — or extinction.
 In this lies a real danger of evoking hopelessness: the whole world will not change dramatically all at once, so why bother doing anything at all, especially giving up things you personally enjoy?
 If the situation is hopeless, shouldn’t we just enjoy it while it lasts?